-- b) The Parties may jointly make additional one off payments to the IJB in order to meet the overspend.
-The split of one off payments between Parties in this circumstance will be based on each Party's proportionate share of the baseline payment to the IJB, regardless of in which arm of the operational budget the overspend has occurred in. - 12.8.4.5 The recovery plan may include provision for the Parties to recover any such additional one off payments from their baseline payment to the IJB in the next financial year. - 12.8.4.6 The arrangement to be adopted will be agreed by the Parties.
+a) A single Party may make an additional one-off payment to the IJB, or b) The Parties may jointly make additional one off payments to the IJB in order to meet the overspend.
+The split of one off payments between Parties in this circumstance will be based on each Party's proportionate share of the baseline payment to the IJB, regardless of in which arm of the operational budget the overspend has occurred in.

+- 12.7.4.5 The recovery plan may include provision for the Parties to recover any such additional one-off payments from their baseline payment to the IJB in the next financial year. - 12.7.4.6 The arrangement to be adopted will be agreed by the Parties.

-12.8.5 IJB underspend against payments
+12.7.5 IJB underspend against payments

-- 12.8.5.1 In the event of a forecast underspend the IJB will require to decide whether this results in a redetermination of payment or whether surplus funds will contribute to the IJB's reserves. - 12.8.5.2 The Chief Officer and Chief Finance Officer of the IJB will prepare a reserves policy for the IJB, which requires the approval of the IJB and the Director of Finance of NHS Grampian and the Section 95 Officer of the Council.
-The reserves policy will be reviewed on a periodic basis.

-12.8.5.3 In the event of a return of funds to the Parties, the split of returned payments between Parties will be based on each Party's proportionate share of the baseline payment to the IJB, regardless of which arm of the operational budget the underspend occurred in.
+- 12.7.5.1 In the event of a forecast underspend the IJB will require to decide whether this results in a redetermination of payment or whether surplus funds will contribute to the IJB's reserves. - 12.7.5.2 The Chief Officer and Chief Finance Officer of the IJB will prepare a reserves policy for the IJB, which requires the approval of the IJB and the Director of Finance of NHS Grampian and the Section 95 Officer of the Council.
+The reserves policy will be reviewed on a periodic basis. - 12.7.5.3 In the event of a return of funds to the Parties, the split of returned payments between Parties will be based on each Party's proportionate share of the baseline payment to the IJB, regardless of which arm of the operational budget the underspend occurred in.

-12.8.6 Planned Changes in Large Hospital Services
+12.7.6 Planned Changes in Large Hospital Services

-- 12.8.6.1 The IJB and the hospital sector will agree a methodology for the financial consequences of planned changes in capacity for set aside budgets in large hospital services. - 12.8.6.2 Planned changes in capacity for large hospital services will be outlined in the IJB Strategic Plan.
+- 12.7.6.1 The IJB and the hospital sector will agree a methodology for the financial consequences of planned changes in capacity for set aside budgets in large hospital services. - 12.7.6.2 Planned changes in capacity for large hospital services will be outlined in the IJB Strategic Plan.
 A financial plan (reflecting any planned capacity changes) will be developed and agreed that sets out the capacity and resource levels required for the set aside budget for the IJB and the hospital sector, for each year.
-The financial plan will take account of:- - activity changes based on demographic change; - agreed activity changes from new interventions; - cost behaviour; - hospital efficiency and productivity targets; - an agreed schedule for timing of additional resource / resource released. - 12.8.6.3 The process for making adjustments to the set aside resource to reflect variances in performance against plan will be agreed by the IJB and the Health Board.
+The financial plan will take account of :- - activity changes based on demographic change; - agreed activity changes from new interventions; - cost behaviour;

+- hospital efficiency and productivity targets; and - an agreed schedule for timing of additional resource / resource released. - 12.7.6.3 The process for making adjustments to the set aside resource to reflect variances in performance against plan will be agreed by the IJB and NHS Grampian.
 Changes will not be made in year and any changes will be made by annual adjustments to the Strategic Plan of the IJB.

-12.9 Capital
+12.8 Capital

-12.9.1 The use of capital assets in relation to integration functions
+12.8.1 The use of capital assets in relation to integration functions